DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 Demoness ascended to rooftop with her wings.

 "But since you picked my interested I'll give you advice.
-If you're going to foreign gods dominion, then beware of Heaven Lord Alfreyja.
+If you're going to sidhes dominion, then beware of Heaven Lord Alfreyja.
 I heard that guy was behaving weirdly recently."

 "...What do you mean?"